marshallward/mom6-gpu-report/gpu_report.rst

 Redundant target update
 -----------------------

+*NOTE: This problem seems to have disappeared after switching to "do concurrent".
+It was probably a memory transfer error somewhere.
+Leaving it here for now, but may delete it.*

 Certain loops on GPU currently fail to reproduce the CPU numbers unless redundant ``!$omp target update`` is appled.
 For example, see